willdurand-edu/php-slides/src/extended/01_symfony2.md

                 views/
                 public/
             Tests/
+        LICENSE

-The `DemoBundle` class is mandatory, and both `Resources/meta/LICENSE` and `Resources/doc/index.rst` files should be present.
+The `DemoBundle` class is mandatory, and both `LICENSE` and `Resources/doc/index.rst` files should be present.

 The `XXX` directory(ies) reflects the namespace structure of the bundle.